jolesinski/descry/test/data/README.md

 * test_model.pcd
 * test_scene.pcd

-Some tests require full model database with Willow-like structure.
+Performance tests require full model database with Willow-like structure.
-To run the test code, link or move the database to this directory, named:
+To run the test code, you need to generate a willow.yaml with database paths, with:
-* willow
+>> ./emit_willow_conf.sh PATH_TO_DATABASE > descry/test/data/willow.yaml

 For more information on the Willow database, please see: https://repo.acin.tuwien.ac.at/tmp/permanent/dataset_index.php